-a) CVWD shares facilities and services with the City of Napa, which operates all of the District's facilities pursuant to the water supply contract.
+a) CVWD shares facilities and services with the City of Napa, which operates all of the District's facilities pursuant to the water supply contract and the City of Napa each own a water system.
+The terms of their existing Water Supply Contract, as amended, governs their relationship with respect to their water systems.